Demiandalou/HMM_postag/README.md

 This repo contains the implementation for a trigram part-of-speech (POS) tagger.

+The runtime is about 130 seconds after use NumPy arrays to do vectorized operation.

 ### Installation

 - This code was tested with Anaconda v4.10.1, Python v3.8.11.